DPDK/dpdk/doc/guides/nics/fail_safe.rst

 Upkeep round
     Periodical process when slaves are serviced.
 Each devices having a state different to that of the fail-safe device itself, is synchronized with it.
+    Additionally, each slave having the remove flag set are cleaned-up.

 Slave
     In the context of the fail-safe PMD, synonymous to sub-device.